MES Applications: Batch Manufacturing and Standards

 - Batch Scheduling and Management:

-- Monitors real-time progress to prevent delays and optimize workflows.
+- Provides real-time progress monitoring, allowing managers to identify delays and reallocate resources quickly.

 - Traceability: